 Any family that wishes to receive HCV assistance must apply for admission to the program.
-HUD permits COC to determine the format and content of HCV applications, as well how such applications will be made available to interested families and how applications will be accepted by COC.
-COC must include Form HUD-92006, Supplement to Application for Federally Assisted Housing, as part of COC's application.
+HUD permits the PHA to determine the format and content of HCV applications, as well how such applications will be made available to interested families and how applications will be accepted by the PHA.
+The PHA must include Form HUD-92006, Supplement to Application for Federally Assisted Housing, as part of the PHA's application.

-Depending upon the length of time that applicants may need to wait to receive assistance, COC may use a one- or two-step application process.
+Depending upon the length of time that applicants may need to wait to receive assistance, the PHACOC -may use a one- or two-step application process.

-A one-step process will be used when it is expected that a family will be selected from the waiting list within 60 days of the date of application.
+A one-step process will be used when it is expected that a family will be selected from the waiting list within 60 days of th_e date of application.
 At application, the family must provide all of the information necessary to establish family eligibility and level of assistance.

 A two-step process will be used when it is expected that a family will not be selected from the waiting list for at least 60 days from the date of application.
-Under the two-step application process, COC initially will require families to provide only the information needed to make an initial assessment of the family's eligibility, and to determine the family's placement on the waiting list.
+Under the two-step application process, the PHACOC_initially will require families to provide only the information needed to make an initial assessment of the family's eligibility, and to determine the family's placement on the waiting list.
 The family will be required to provide all of the information necessary to establish family eligibility and level of assistance when the family is selected from the waiting list.

-Families may obtain application forms from COC's office during normal business hours or from COC's website.
-Families may also request - by telephone, mail, email and fax.
+Families may obtain application forms from COC's applicant portal the or from PHACOC's office during normal business hours.
+Families may also request applicationsby telephone, email, or or by mail that an application be mailed to them via first class mail.

-Completed applications must be returned to COC by mail, electronically, fax or submitted in person during normal business hours.
+Completed applications must be returned to the PHACOC via the applicant portal, -by mail, electronically, by fax, or submitted in person during normal business hours.
 Only one application will be accepted per family.
-Applications must be complete in order to be accepted by COC for processing.
-If an application is incomplete, COC will deny the application and inform the applicant by mail.
+Applications must be complete in order to be accepted by the PHACOC -for processing.
+If an application is incomplete, the PHACOC will notify the family of the additional information required.